baotramduong/Portfolio_Project_NLP_Show_US_The_Data/README.md

 We will discuss how to approach any NLP problem with techniques like n-gram, sequence vector, and spaCy NER.
 We will look at:

-### Steps
 1. Obtain Data
 2. Data Scrubbing & Exploration
-3. Data Annotation: Getting Train & Test Sentences
+3. Data Annotation: Getting Train Sentences & Labels
 4. Data Preprocessing
 5. Feature Extraction
 6. Part 1: Building n-gram Models